Copparo: History

 The origins of Copparo date back to the early Middle Ages and are confirmed both by a formation prior to the year 1000 and by its belonging to the Church of Ferrara and Ravenna (955) under the name "Massa in Copario".

 From many historical documents it appears that Copparo was a rather large agricultural center within the territory of Ferrara.
 The 1431 census mentions it as the largest area sown with barley and wheat.
 Copparo was likewise mentioned in the Statuta Ferrariae dated 1287 under the name of "Coparius" (recalling the responsibility the citizens of Copparo had in digging the"de preta" channel).
 After the year 1251, the area fell under the title of the Dukes of Ferrara, the Estensi family.
 They used the area primarily for recreational purposes, developing one of their principle game preserves and hunting lodges, a turreted castle.
 It was destroyed during the war against Venice and rebuilt in 1540.
 It then became one of the most famous Estense Delights.
 Of the original structure and its five towers only a solitary one remains today, on the site of the current city hall.

 Cuisine

-Copparo's cuisine has both simple and sophisticated dishes, being a combination of the tastes of the Estense's noble cuisine and the farmers' traditional cuisine.

-It includes main courses such as "pasticcio di maccheroni" or the popular cappelletti and lasagne all made with fresh egg pasta.
-The ancient Ferrara bread, the renaissance “ciupèta", is widely available throughout the town, still prepared with the old recipe and protected as a European mark “IGP", with its unique and strange shape that recall in the same time the male and the female symbols.
+Copparo's cuisine includes dishes influenced by Estense and regional tradition.
+It features main courses such as pasticcio di maccheroni, cappelletti, and lasagne made with egg pasta.
+Ferrara bread, known as "ciupèta," is available in the town, prepared using a traditional recipe protected under the European IGP designation, with a shape associated with male and female symbols.